 The ability for people to choose and control what they and the children and young people in their care encounter on TV or radio means the responsibility for safe viewing or listening is shared by audiences too.
-Broadcasters provide audiences with a number of tools for this, such as parental locks, classifications, audience advisories and timebands on TV and appropriate scheduling and audience advisories on radio.
+Broadcasters provide audiences with a number of tools for this, such as parental locks, classifications, audience advisories and timebands on TV (with timebands applicable only to free-to-air TV), and appropriate scheduling and audience advisories on radio.

 The level of choice and control available to an audience is a significant factor in determining what's acceptable and whether broadcasters have met their responsibilities.
-In particular, pay TV operates in a less restrictive environment due to the choice customers make in paying to receive broadcasts.
+In particular, Pay TV operates in a less restrictive environment due to the choice customers make in paying to receive broadcasts.